CodingAnas/roboFriends-redux/README.md

-# Made Using Redux Hooks
+# Made Using Redux State Management System
 To run the project:

 1. Clone this repo